amlt-by-coinfirm/AMLT-Report-oracle/README.md

 # Coinfirm AML Oracle smart contracts

-**Coinfirm aims to provide smart contracts on Ethereum a way to query AML Status of any address on any of the blockchain networks supported by Coinfirm.**
+**Coinfirm provides smart contracts on Ethereum a way to query AML Status of any address on any of the blockchain networks supported by Coinfirm.**

 ## Quick start
 `docker build .`

-##Design overview
+## Design overview
 Coinfirm extends their AML service coverage to various on-chain applications on Ethereum, like Distributed Exchanges (“DEX”).